 Key Coaching Point: Striker First To Press

 Two wingers, one striker and one central midfielder combine to create a diamond shape in defense.
 This shape needs to be maintained throughout the press.
-Striker should be first to press on goal kicks and should curve their run toward the player.
+The striker should be the first to press on goal kicks and should curve their run toward the player.
 Immediate and quick action is required.
-Near-sided winger offers support in behind and covers the wide option.
-If the striker cannot get there in time, the near-sided winger is the first to press instead.
-Elsewhere on the field, the closest to the ball should be the first one to press.
+The near-sided winger offers support in behind and covers the wide option.
+If the striker cannot get there in time, the near-sided winger is the first to press instead, but this is not ideal as it exposes the wide area as a passing option.
+Elsewhere on the field, the closest to the ball should be the first one to press for simplicity purposes.

 Key Coaching Point: Force to the Inside